 Compact Tree with Sweet, Mild & Juicy Fruit

 The Pixie Mandarin has a sweet mild flavor encased in deep orange fruit.
-The late ripening seedless fruit is round, slightly bumpy, and sometimes has a neck.
+The late ripening, seedless fruit is round and slightly bumpy, and sometimes has a neck.
 The numerous groups of fruit are nestled among upright foliage of leathery dark green leaves.

-Pixie trees can grow up to 6', but can be pruned to any size.
+Pixie trees can be pruned to any size.
 They make a great container plant and can bde placed outdoors in 6 hours of sun in the warm weather and brought into the house when the weather turns cold.

 Order now before they sell out and enjoy the benefits of growing your own citrus fruit anywhere in the U.S.

 - Compact Size

 Buying Options for Plants